akretion/factur-x-validator/facturx_validator/README.rst

 .. code::

-  sudo apt install default-jre maven
+  sudo apt install openjdk-8-jdk maven

 Get veraPDF-rest, the tool that analyse the PDF/A conformity: